tripolskypetr/node-gyp-opencv/README.md

 > Most basic example of adding an OpenCV C++ add-on into node.js

-This example will help you to to get started with your computer vision project by static linking OpenCV 3.4 with [Native Abstractions for Node.js](https://github.com/nodejs/nan).
+This example will help you to to get started with your computer vision project by linking OpenCV 3.4 with [Native Abstractions for Node.js](https://github.com/nodejs/nan).
 Includes "opencv_contrib" so SIFT and SURF are available

 ## Usage